thayne-allen/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-The closure is used at the variable newRoll.
-I can tell because it is declared within the anonymous function inside the personalDice function and therefore can only be accessed within the scope of that function.
+The closure is used at the variables dansRoll and zoesRoll.
+I can tell because they are used to contain the data inside the variable newRoll and the nested function in their lexical environments.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 The variable string "Dan" will always be the same, and the variable number newRoll can change.